blair-c/rivals.academy/content/lectures/drafts/understanding-mollo-bombs/index.md

 If it's not in Mollo's hand, it will explode 50 frames (a little less than a second) after it becomes unstable/is thrown.

-Note: the interactions with Mollo's specials.
-Bombs will immediately become unstable when Mollo throws them at the apex of Up Special or when he hits them with bat (Down Special).
+> Interactions with Mollo's specials: Bombs will immediately become unstable when Mollo throws them at the apex of Up Special or when he hits them with bat (Down Special).
 Bombs will immediately detonate when he shoots them with Side Special or if he uses Down Special while one is in his hand and he isn't drifting too far forwards

 ### In Combos